 - 1 Email newsletter

 When creating your own 10 pieces of content feel free to shuffle these quantities around.
 Want to focus on Pinterest?
 Then create more pins.
-Love going live on Periscope?
+Love going live on Facebook?
 You go girl!
-Go forth and create multiple ‘scopes!
+Go forth and put yourself out there!

 Now, let’s look at each of these pieces of content in a little more detail:

 To create my Instagram tips, all I’m going to do is extract 2 nuggets-o-wisdom from my blog post which are actionable and useful to my audience.
 Here’s the two I have chosen:

 Each of these posts will be accompanied by a long, informative caption (also extracted straight from the blog post) explaining in detail how to implement these steps, plus a call-to-action to discover more great tips on my blog.
 Easy, right?

 In the early days of starting my lifestyle blog Tell Me Tuesday I was trying to be active on Pinterest as a means of growing my traffic.
 Problem was, I only had a small number of blog posts, meaning I was pinning the same handful of images over and over again.